sysfce2/godot-docs/classes/class_node.rst

 :ref:`String<class_String>` **atr**\ (\ message\: :ref:`String<class_String>`, context\: :ref:`StringName<class_StringName>` = ""\ ) |const|

 Translates a ``message``, using the translation catalogs configured in the Project Settings.
 Further ``context`` can be specified to help with the translation.
+Note that most :ref:`Control<class_Control>` nodes automatically translate their strings, so this method is mostly useful for formatted strings or custom drawn text.

 This method works the same as :ref:`Object.tr<class_Object_method_tr>`, with the addition of respecting the :ref:`auto_translate_mode<class_Node_property_auto_translate_mode>` state.